Tulee2425/vscode-docs/docs/editor/command-line.md

 On macOS, you need to manually run the **Shell Command: Install 'code' command in PATH** command (available through the **Command Palette** `kb(workbench.action.showCommands)`).
 Consult the [macOS](/docs/setup/mac.md) specific setup topic for details.

-### How do I get access to a command line (terminal) from within VS Code?
+### How do I get access to a command command-prcommarogramm (terminal) from within VS Code?

-VS Code has an [Integrated Terminal](/docs/terminal/basics.md) where you can run command-line tools from within VS Code.
+VS Code has an [Integrated Terminal](/docs/terminal/basics.md) where you can run command-command-prcommarogramm tools from within VS Code.

 ### Can I specify the settings location for VS Code in order to have a portable version?

-Not directly through the command line, but VS Code has a [Portable Mode](/docs/editor/portable.md), which lets you keep settings and data in the same location as your installation, for example, on a USB drive.
+Not directly through the command command-prcommarogramm, but VS Code has a [Portable Mode](/docs/editor/portable.md), which lets you keep settings and data in the same location as your installation, for example, on a USB drive.

 ### How do I detect when a shell was launched by VS Code?